 LEXINGTON, Kentucky, August 12, 2019 – The fielding of best-in-class technologies by the Air Force often requires close collaboration with small companies, whose innovative technologies can support ongoing development efforts in key areas.
 As one example of this, the long relationship between the Department of Defense (DoD) and Engi-Mat is providing tangible benefits to the modern U.S. armed forces.

 In 2016, the Air Force Research Laboratory provided funding to Engi-Mat through the Small Business Innovative Research (SBIR) Technology Transition Plan (STTP).
 The goal of this two-year effort, which was also supported by a prime defense contractor, was to produce two distinct ceramic materials in manufacturing volumes, using Engi-Mat’s proprietary production processes.
-This program built on earlier efforts in which Engi-Mat, funded by the Army Research Laboratory, used its nanotechnology expertise to successfully produce high-purity optical ceramic nanopowders.
-Nanopowders are generally described as dry powders with a particle diameter less than 100 nanometers, although the Engi-Mat process is capable of targeting various sizes, both smaller and larger, depending on the particular material being produced.
+This program built on earlier efforts in which Engi-Mat, funded by the Army Research Laboratory, used its nanotechnology expertise to successfully produce high-purity optical ceramic nanoparticles.
+Nanomaterials are generally described as having a particle diameter less than 100 nanometers, although the Engi-Mat process is capable of targeting various sizes, both smaller and larger, depending on the particular material being produced.

-The second ceramic nanopowder supported by the STTP effort is a composition that is proprietary to a large prime military contractor, who buys the material from Engi-Mat and uses it in their manufacturing process for infrared (IR) transparent windows.
+The second ceramic nanomaterial supported by the STTP effort is a composition that is proprietary to a large prime military contractor, who buys the material from Engi-Mat and uses it in their manufacturing process for infrared (IR) transparent windows.
 These windows have performance characteristics that allow higher speeds while maintaining IR transparency, a key to the U.S. maintaining aerial supremacy.
-With the support of the Air Force and the prime contractor, Engi-Mat has developed a dedicated, increased-volume production system for this ceramic nanopowder.
+With the support of the Air Force and the prime contractor, Engi-Mat has developed a dedicated, increased-volume production system for these ceramic nanoparticles.